 Overcommitting and being busy all the time, give you nothing but stress.
-Setting personal boundaries help you to free up your time and energy.
+Setting personal boundaries helps you to free up your time and energy.
 Instead of trying to meet everyone’s expectations, with boundaries, you consider what’s most important to you, and give up activities that are not aligned with your top priority.

 When you give up activities that don’t serve you, you have more time and energy to do what you want.
-Less commitments also mean less stress as now you don’t have to worry about not fulfilling what you have promised.
+Fewer commitments also mean less stress as now you don’t have to worry about not fulfilling what you have promised.

 Boundary brings freedom, and freedom brings control.